cloudevents/spec/primer.md

 encountering the error is encouraged to use the normal protocol-level error reporting to report them.

-## Versioning of Attributes
+## Versioning of CloudEvents

-For certain CloudEvents attributes, the entity or data model referenced by its value might change over time.
-For example, `dataschema` might reference one particular version of a schema document.
-Often these attribute values will then distinguish each variant by including some version-specific string as part of its value.
-For example, a version number (`v1`, `v2`), or a date (`2018-01-01`) might be used.

-The CloudEvents specification does not mandate any particular pattern to be used, or even the use of version strings at all.
+For many CloudEvents, the schema of the data within the event might change over time.
+The CloudEvents specification does not mandate any particular pattern to be used, or even the use or consideration of versioning at all.
 This decision is up to each event producer.

-However, when a version-specific string is included, care should be taken whenever its value changes as event consumers might be reliant on the existing value and thus a change could be interpreted as a "breaking change".
-Some form of communication between producers and consumers should be established to ensure the event consumers know what possible values might be used.
-In general, this is true for all CloudEvents attributes as well.
+However, event producers are encouraged to consider how they might evolve their schema without breaking consumers.
+Two specific context attributes are particularly important in this respect, but differ in expected usage: `type` and `dataschema`.
+The differences between these attributes with respect to versioning are described below.

+Event producers are encouraged to consider versioning from the outset, before first declaring a particular CloudEvent to be "stable".
+Documentation of the chosen versioning scheme, including the rationale behind it, is likely to be appreciated by consumers.

+### The role of the `type` attribute within versioning

+The `type` attribute is expected to be the primary means by which consumers identify the type of event that they receive.
+This could be achieved by subscribing to a specific CloudEvent type, or by filtering all received CloudEvents by type locally.
+But consumers who have identified a CloudEvent type will generally expect the data within that type to only change in backwardly-compatible ways, unless clearly indicated otherwise.
+The precise meaning of "backwardly-compatible" will vary by data content type.

+When a CloudEvent's data changes in a backwardly-compatible way, the value of the `type` attribute should generally stay the same.

+When a CloudEvent's data changes in a backwardly-incompatible way, the value of the `type` attribute should generally change.
+The event producer is encouraged to produce both the old event and the new event for some time (potentially forever) in order to avoid disrupting consumers.

+When considering the value of the `type` attribute, event producers may choose any versioning scheme they wish, such as a version number (`v1`, `v2`) or a date (`2018-01-01`) as part of the value.
+They may also use the `type` attribute to convey that a particular version is not yet stable, and may go through breaking changes.
+Alternatively, they may choose not to include a version in the type value at all.

+### The role of the `dataschema` attribute within versioning

+The `dataschema` attribute is expected to be informational, largely to be used during development and by tooling that is able to provide diagnostic information over arbitrary CloudEvents with a data content type understood by that tooling.

+When a CloudEvent's data changes in a backwardly-compatible way, the value of the `dataschema` attribute should generally change to reflect that.
+An alternative approproach is for the URI to stay the same, but for the content served from that URI to change to reflect the updated schema.
+The latter approach may be simpler for event producers to implement, but is less convenient for consumers who may wish to cache the schema content by URI.

+When a CloudEvent's data changes in a backwardly-incompatible way, the value of `dataschema` attribute should generally change, along with the `type` attribute as described above.

 ## CloudEvent Attributes